-From the great Pyrenees mountains of Europe to the ranches of California, Australian shepherds are known for their distinctive looks and high-energy attitudes.
-These patterned pups are ready to run and learn new tricks with their favorite human.
+From the Pyrenees mountains to the ranches of California, Australian shepherds are known for their distinctive looks and high-energy attitudes.
+These patterned pups are ready to run and learn new tricks with their favourite human.

 Australian shepherd puppy facts

 Australian shepherds are versatile.
 Though bred for the ranch life, these intelligent dogs have been performers, service dogs, and even drug detectors.
 Here are some facts you need to know before getting an Australian shepherd puppy:

 |Size||Medium.
 Male Australian shepherds reach a height of 20-23 inches and weigh 50-65 pounds, and females are 18-21 inches and weigh 40-60 pounds.|

 |Breed Characteristics||Even from a distance, the Australian shepherd is recognisable.
 Often multiple colours with a white undercoat, their coats have a moderate coarseness with a docked or bobbed tail.
 Their coats are a wide variety of patterns with grey, white, brown, red, black spots and more.
 They have ears that fold over to the front, and their faces are often animated by a look of alertness.
 Their eyes are often a clear blue, a warm brown, or sometimes both!|

 |Temperament||Born and bred for herding, the Australian shepherd is a working dog and loves herding anything and everything.
 You might find this breed naturally herding other animals in your house, family members, or maybe even yourself!
 They’re perfect for working and dog sports however, so if you want to play hard, they’ll play hard with you!|